 Case Study 1.
 The Tohoku University Graduate School of Education (2016a) has offered a graduate student project-based joint research grant to graduate students (for approximately two to three projects per year) since 2010.
 The purpose is to cultivate a comprehensive perspective in graduate students, enhance their comprehensive research capabilities, and encourage them to be professional researchers through collaborative research processes involving planning, implementing, and reporting.
 The grant (maximum of JP¥200,000) is provided by the dean of the Graduate School of Education through a discretionary fund.
-After the end of a research period (approximately 10 months), graduate students in the selected projects are required to present their research results at the Research Results Report meeting held in March and subsequently submit their reports.
+After the end of a research projects are required to present their research results at the Research Results Report meeting held in March and subsequently submit their reports.